rikingurditta/blog/_posts/2024-07-10-hobbies-salads.md

 ---
 layout: default
-title: "Hobbies to pick up if you are bored - Making salads"
+title: "HTPUIYAB - Making salads"
 colour: "#FFDDDD"
 ---

+# Hobbies to pick up if you are bored - Making salads

 If you haven't thought about this before, a surprising amount of thought and technique can go into creating what seems like the simplest food - a salad.
 Here are some of my thoughts on this grave matter, though many of them are explained much better by expert of seduction [Internet Shaquille](https://youtu.be/UuJX7XLWpaw).